Biomaker/19_Handheld-syringe-pump-with-heating-element/README.md

 The temperature control uses a PID algorithm (https://en.wikipedia.org/wiki/PID_controller), which has been implemented in this library: https://github.com/br3ttb/Arduino-PID-Library/.
 The temperature data from the thermocouple is used as the input for the algorithm, and the PID output is sent to the analog output PIN as a PWM wave.
 In this way the power to the heating element can be controlled from 0 to 100% in 255 steps.

 ### Stepper motor control
 The setting of the rotational speed of the stepper motor is done by implementing the AccelStepper library (https://github.com/waspinator/AccelStepper).
-The stepper motor rotational speed (in motor steps per second) per is calculated from the parameters flow rate (in ml/min) and syringe diameter (in mm) using the formula
+The stepper motor rotational speed (in motor steps per second) is calculated from the parameters flow rate (in ml/min) and syringe diameter (in mm) using the formula

 rotational speed = flow rate / (60 · 3.14159 · diameter · diameter · 0.001/4 · 0.8) · 3200.

 The factor of 3200=200·16 is needed, since the used stepper motor needs 200 steps for a full rotation, and the Big Easy driver uses a 16 microstepping mode in the standard configuration.
 The factor 0.8 mm is the slope of the M5 threaded rod.
+For withdrawing the syringe, the rotational speed is multiplied by -1, inverting the rotational direction of the stepper motor.